Tips for Finding a Babysitter in Champaign-Urbana

-One place to start when looking for a babysitter in Champaign-Urbana: The Child Care Resource Service located in Urbana.
+One place to start when looking for a babysitter in Champaign-Urbana: The Child Care Resource Service at University of Illinois is located in Urbana.
 CCRS is a program of the Department of Human and Community Development at the U of I.

 CCRS has a booklet that includes contact information for available students willing to do childcare in the child’s home.